kedro-org/kedro-viz/STYLE_GUIDE.md

 In accordance with McKinsey standards, we aim to maintain at least a test coverage of at least 70% averaged across the codebase.
 As it's not practical to write tests for every JavaScript file, we usually aim for closer to 90% on most files, so that the project average continues to exceed the expected minimum standard.

-We use Jest, Enzyme, and React-Testing-Library for JavaScript testing.
-Most of the older tests are written with Enzyme, but we are beginning to write more tests using Testing-Library as it is more flexible for testing certain browser APIs.
+We use [Jest](https://jestjs.io/), [Enzyme](https://enzymejs.github.io/enzyme/), and [Testing Library](https://testing-library.com/) for JavaScript testing.
+Most of the older tests are written with Enzyme, but we are beginning to write more tests using Testing Library as it is more flexible for testing certain browser APIs.
 Either is acceptable.
 To help with mocking the Redux store, Enzyme helper utilities can be found in `/src/utils/state.mock.js`.

 <!-- @TODO Explain the usage of the different datasets in testing, and add more comments explaining how the load-data mock works. -->